 Clinical Psychologist

-Dr. Yunusova specializes in treating PTSD, racial trauma, and survivors of physical and sexual abuse.
-She employs a diverse and comprehensive therapeutic approach, blending EMDR (Eye Movement Desensitization and Reprocessing), EFT (Emotionally Focused Therapy), attachment-focused therapy, Cognitive Behavioral Therapy (CBT), and Dialectical Behavior Therapy (DBT).
-This multifaceted approach allows her to address the complex and varied experiences of her patients effectively.
+Dr. Yunusova specializes in treating PTSD, racial trauma, and survivors of physical assault, domestic violence, and combat trauma.
+She employs a diverse and comprehensive therapeutic approach that blends EMDR (Eye Movement Desensitization and Reprocessing), EFT (Emotionally Focused Therapy), attachment-focused therapy, Cognitive Behavioral Therapy (CBT), and Dialectical Behavior Therapy (DBT).
+This multifaceted method allows her to address the complex and varied experiences of her patients effectively, providing tailored care that meets the unique challenges of each trauma type.

 Utilizing EMDR, Dr. Yunusova helps patients process and diminish the intense emotional impact of traumatic memories.
-EFT is incorporated to explore and restructure emotional responses, particularly useful in dealing with the deep-seated emotions associated with racial trauma and abuse.
-Attachment-focused therapy plays a crucial role in her practice, especially for those whose trauma has affected their ability to form secure relationships, helping them develop healthier attachment styles.
+EFT is integrated to explore and restructure emotional responses, which is particularly beneficial for addressing the deep-seated emotions associated with racial trauma and the physical aspects of abuse.
+Attachment-focused therapy further supports those whose trauma has disrupted their ability to form secure relationships by fostering healthier attachment patterns.
+Together with CBT and DBT, her approach offers a holistic treatment experience that addresses the psychological, emotional, and relational dimensions of trauma, empowering individuals to reclaim control of their lives and move toward lasting healing.

 EMDR (Eye Movement Desensitization and Reprocessing) stands out as an exceptionally effective therapy for trauma healing, and its efficacy is grounded in substantial research.
 The essence of EMDR's effectiveness lies in its unique approach to processing and recontextualizing traumatic memories.
 During EMDR sessions, bilateral stimulation, often through eye movements, triggers the brain's natural information processing system, akin to the mechanisms at work during REM sleep.
 This process facilitates the reprocessing of traumatic memories, transforming them from a state of acute distress to one where they can be integrated into the individual's life experience more adaptively.